edumserrano/playwright-adventures/demos/stale-screenshots-cleanup/README.md

 > [!IMPORTANT]
 >
 > Make sure you have installed the required npm packages and Playwright browsers before proceeding.
-See the [How to build, run the app and run tests](#how-to-build-run-the-app-and-run-tests) section.
+See the [How to build, run the app, run tests and view the test results](#how-to-build-run-the-app-run-tests-and-view-the-test-results) section.

 When you clone the repo there won't be any stale screenshots to delete.
 To generate some stale screenshots go to the [example.spec.ts](/demos/stale-screenshots-cleanup/tests/example.spec.ts) file and comment the second test named `test-two`.
 This will mean that now you have 3 stale screenshots: